 Author | Loucas Antoniou (INEK) and Eurofound |

-On 3 March 2022, the Cabinet decided a reduction in fuel consumption tax within the context of policies of the government to mitigate the inflation and the effects of the war in Ukraine.
-The bill, which amends the basic tax law, was approved by the House of Representatives on 8, March 2022 under the procedure of emergency (Law 21(1)/2022).
+On 3 March 2022, the Cabinet decided to reduce fuel consumption tax to mitigate inflation and the effects of the war in Ukraine.
+The bill, which amends the basic tax law, was approved by the House of Representatives on 8 March 2022 under the procedure of emergency (Law 21(1)/2022).

 As explained by the Minister of Finance, this is a reduction of 7 cents a litre for diesel and petrol, amounting to 8.3 cents per litre if VAT is included, as well as a reduction of 6.4 cents per litre including VAT on heating oil.